3.2.40. Landsat reflectance calculation

 Inputs:

-The result of radiometric calibrations of the Landsat source data, for example, using the tool https://toolbox.nextgis.com/operation/landsat_to_radiance
+• The file with the radiation intensity of one of the Landsat bands - The result of radiometric calibrations of the Landsat source data, for example, using the tool https://toolbox.nextgis.com/t/landsat_to_radiance;

-Text file from the original Landsat data archive.
-Depending on the data type, it is a * MTL.txt or * .MTL file
+• Landsat Metadata File - Text file from the original Landsat data archive.
+Depending on the data type, it is a * MTL.txt or * .MTL file;

-• Processing Result Type
+• Processing Result Type:

 Outputs:

-• Spectral albedo of the corresponding band in GeoTIFF format
+• Spectral albedo of the corresponding band in GeoTIFF format.

 Spectral albedo is the main type of information that should be used in the analysis of remote sensing data.
 It is best suited for time series analysis.
 The ability to apply atmospheric corrections also improves data quality.